 9. Save space with an extendable clothes airer(opens in new tab)

 Struggle to find space to dry your loads?
 Instead of desperately draping everything over your shower door, try a wall mounted drying rack that extends to meet your laundry needs and then folds away when not in use.

-All it takes is a single red sock to slip through and your white load comes out looking like Baby Spice’s wardrobe.
-Never again mourn the loss of your favourite clothes by getting yourself a laundry basket that clearly divides you lights and darks.
+All it takes is a single red sock to slip through and your white load comes out all pink.
+Never again mourn the loss of your favorite clothes by getting yourself a laundry basket that clearly divides you lights and darks.

 A laundry room might be one of the most hardworking areas of your home but that shouldn’t mean it can’t be beautiful.
-If you have the room and the budget, investing in built in storage that would work perfectly in your space will allow you to use every inch efficiently.
+If you have the room and the budget, investing in built-in laundry storage that works perfectly for your space, allowing you to use every inch efficiently.